Stop Smoking For Good

 Knowing what you know now as a smoker – would you ever have started?

-The problem is that most smokers live in hope that that none of the chronic health problems caused by smoking will ever
+The problem is that most smokers live in the hope that none of the chronic health problems caused by smoking will ever

-Stop smokinghappen to them, that somehow they ‘need’ to smoke and besides, when they reach the point when they really, really want to stop, they somehow just do it by magic!
-However, if you are that smoker who has been struggling to stop, and perhaps have already tried and failed several times to do so, you will know that it is not quite so easy and that willpower is hard to sustain in order to stay stopped!
+However, if you are that smoker who has been struggling to stop, and perhaps has already tried and failed several times to do so, you will know that it is not quite so easy and that willpower is hard to sustain to stay stopped.

 In my experience, most smokers wish that they had never started smoking in the first place.
 Just ask yourself, if you could go back in time, would you start smoking, knowing what you know now and feeling as you do now?

-• How do I think smoking helps me?
+- How do I think smoking helps?
 What do I believe I get by smoking that I cannot get by other means?

-• How difficult is it to maintain my smoking habit (as opposed to how hard it is to change)?
+- How difficult is it to maintain my smoking habit (as opposed to how hard it is to stop)?

-• Do I really want to go through life paying through the nose just to stick things in my mouth to poison and suffocate myself?
+- Do I want to go through life paying through the nose just to stick things in my mouth that poison and suffocate me?

 Blocks to overcome

-The main block to stopping is FEAR – of misery, of being stressed, of loss of enjoyment, of loss of concentration and self confidence, of sacrifice, of anxiety, of being “once a smoker, always a smoker”, of not being strong enough to defeat it, fear of boredom and so on.
-Smokers typically fail to realise that FEAR is really just False Evidence Appearing Real!
+The main block to stopping is FEAR – of misery, of being stressed, of loss of enjoyment, of loss of concentration and self-confidence, of sacrifice, of anxiety, of being “once a smoker, always a smoker”, of not being strong enough to defeat it, fear of boredom and so on.
+Smokers typically fail to realise that FEAR is just False Evidence Appearing Real!

 The truth is that it’s fairly easy to stop smoking if you change the way that you think about it deep down and overcome your fears about stopping.
 You just need to be convinced of this and provided that you want to quit, then hypnosis enables you to do this exceptionally well.